Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the anonymous referee for a constructive report that has significantly improved this paper.
-We acknowledge the Special Natural Science Fund of Guizhou University (grant No. X2020068 and No. X2022133) and the financial support from the China Postdoctoral Science Foundation funded project under grants No. 2019M650846.
+This work was supported by the Special Natural Science Fund of Guizhou University (Grants No. X2020068, No. X2022133) and the National Natural Science Foundation of China (Grant No. 12365008).